gravitational/robotest/e2e/README.md

 List of relevant top-level test specs:

-  * `provisioner:onprem_install` specifies the context for installing an application on bare metal (including AWS bare metal - e.g. as provisioned by `terraform`)
+  * `provisioner:onprem,install` specifies the context for installing an application on bare metal (including AWS bare metal - e.g. as provisioned by `terraform`)
-  * `provisioner:aws_install` specifies the context for installing an application on AWS cloud (using automatic provisioning)
+  * `provisioner:aws,install` specifies the context for installing an application on AWS cloud (using automatic provisioning)

 These two test specs should be used to bootstrap a test - i.e. create an infrastructure and install an application.
 So every test run should start with either:

 ```
-$ ./robotest -ginkgo.focus=provisioner:onprem_install ...
+$ ./robotest -ginkgo.focus=provisioner:onprem,install ...
 ```
 or

 ```
-$ ./robotest -ginkgo.focus=provisioner:aws_install ...
+$ ./robotest -ginkgo.focus=provisioner:aws,install ...
 ```

 to setup the cluster for further tests.